Aayush1104/Face-Identification/README.md

    - Press 'a' to collect anchor images.
    - Press 'p' to collect positive (verified) images.
    - Press 'q' to exit the image collection.
+   - Populate the negative images path with a dataset of celebrity pictures: http://vis-www.cs.umass.edu/lfw/

 2. **Train the Model:**
    - Run the training script to train the Siamese Neural Network.